 FormDataobject lets you compile a set of key/value pairs to send using

 XMLHttpRequest.
-Its primarily intended for use in sending form data, but can be used independently from forms in order to transmit keyed data.
-The transmitted data is in the same format that the form's
+It's primarily intended for sending form data, but can be used independently from forms in order to transmit keyed data.
+The transmission is in the same format that the form's

 submit()method would use to send the data if the form's encoding type were set to "multipart/form-data".